 Kale does not replace broccoli.

-A Brazil nut does not replace an almond…..Therefore vary your foods, so that you do not miss out.
+A Brazil nut does not replace an almond.

 Sadly, there isn’t a single eating plan that works for all of us.
 It would be great if there was.
-And I agree: many of you do brilliantly following healthy high starch plans, eating bowls of pasta each second day, plus piles of potatoes each other day….and supplement other meals with loads of rice.
-Even fruit, bread, beans, chickpeas, lentils, cereals…bring it on!
+And I agree: many of you do brilliantly well following healthy high starch plans, eating generous bowls of porridge, pasta, potatoes and mountains of brown rice.

 However, many do NOT do well with that approach.
 Starchy, high carb foods cause some of you a hormonal roller coaster that can end in cravings, loss of energy and weight gain.
 And it is for ‘you’ that this general plan is written.

 Just mentioning: these suggestions below are for females only.
 Men have different energy and nutritional needs.

 Although vegans can easily meet their basic protein requirements, when you are one a weight loss plan, we may need to think outside the box.